 - Bachelor of Business Administration in Legal Studies

-Any of the following full-time work experiences may count towards the experience requirement for licensure of private detectives in Connecticut:
+Any of the following full-time work histories may satisfy Connecticut’s experience requirement for a private detective license:

 - Five years as a licensed private detective in another jurisdiction